keu/docs/astro/resource-reference-aws.md

 - db.m5.16xlarge
 - db.m5.24xlarge

-To meet your specific business requirements, each instance type has varying amounts of CPU, memory, storage, and networking capacity.
 For detailed information about each instance type, see [Amazon RDS Instance Types](https://aws.amazon.com/rds/instance-types/).
 If you're interested in an RDS instance type that is not on this list, contact [Astronomer support](https://cloud.astronomer.io/support).

 ## Supported worker node pool instance types